Who we are

 Director of Public Prosecutions

-Kerri Judd KC is the Director of Public Prosecutions (DPP) for Victoria.
-Kerri was appointed in March 2018.
-She is the first woman to hold the role in Victoria.
+Brendan Kissane KC is the Director of Public Prosecutions for Victoria.
+Brendan was appointed in September 2024.

 Chief Crown Prosecutor